 Shannon Jones - Graduate student

-Shannon is a second year Ph.D. student in UNC's Biological and Biomedical Sciences Program working jointly in the Hedrick lab and Mathematical Physiology Group.
+Shannon is a third year Ph.D. student in UNC's Biological and Biomedical Sciences Program working jointly in the Hedrick lab and Mathematical Physiology Group.
 Shannon is currently examining how plants respond to fluid dynamic forces.

 Ryan Shelton - Graduate student